leoloso/gatowebsites/content/docs/library/_default/insert-a-block-in-all-posts.md

 ---
 title: Insert a block in all posts
-metaDesc: Identify the nth block of a given type in all posts, and place a custom block right after it
+description: Identify the nth block of a given type in all posts, and place a custom block right after it
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: